hasnatab/python-state-jenkins/README.md

 Future Plans
-* Add CI/CD with GitHub Actions.
+* Add CI/CD with Jenkins.
 * Containerize the app with Docker.
 * Deploy it to AWS EKS.